-| A
+A

-visit to a spice farm will bring your sense of
+visit to a spice farm will bring your sense

-vanilla, ginger and black pepper, along with such
+nutmeg, vanilla, ginger and black pepper, along

-exotic fruits as tamarind, guava, mango, rose
+with such exotic fruits as tamarind, guava,

-in Pemba's natural forest.
+of Zanzibar and in Pemba's natural forest.

-Changuu Island used
+Changuu Island

-tortoises occupy the prison now.
+old tortoises occupy the prison now.

 SEASONS